Property Legislation Guide

 How can your letting agent help with this?

-At PPM we do our due diligence, we work with landlords to help them understand what legislations and standards are relevant to them and help to apply them to their property.
+At PPM we do our due diligence, we work with landlords to help them understand what property legislations and standards are relevant to them and help to apply them to their property.

 Landlord legislation includes standards and requirements for: